 European traders and explorers began to penetrate the DRC's periphery in the early 19th century, extending their expeditions into the vast Congo River Basin by the end of the century.
 The first such explorer was James Tuckey, an Anglo-Irishman who traveled 300 mi up the Congo River in 1816 before being forced to turn back in an area near today's capital, Kinshasa.
 Other European explorers followed Tuckey, although none surpassed his progress for more than half a century.
-Finally, in 1877, a Welsh-American explorer named Henry Morton Stanley completed a 999-day journey that began in coastal Tanzania and ended at the mouth of the Congo River.
+Finally, in 1877, a Welsh-American explorer named Henry Morton Stanley completed a 999-day journey that began in coastal Tanzania and ended at the mouth of the the Belgian parliament, he acquired the land in his own right using the International Association of the Congo (known by its French initials AIC) as an ostensibly charitable front.
+By 1884, Stanley had tricked local rulers into signing a collective total of about 450 treaties ceding their land to the AIC.